PippoGot/PRJ_Manager_2020/CLASS_DESCRIPTION.md

 # UITreeEditor.py <- ui_components_page.ui

-TO CHANGE THE NAME INTO "UIComponentsPage.py"

 Class responsible of the displaying and editing of the components tree.
 Takes a ModelTreeETE class for its view and mapper.

 # UIPropEditor.py <- ui_component_editor.ui

-TO CHANGE THE NAME INTO "UIComponentEditor.py"

 Class responsible for editing a new component that is about to be added to the tree.
 It is a popup window that emits a ComponentTree instance.